nateallen13/nateallen13.github.io/pages/EmailDistributionApp.md

 **Project description:**

-The Email Distribution PowerApp was built to address the following business requirements:
+The **Email Distribution PowerApp** was developed to meet the following business requirements:
-* Ability to quickly access and update Points of Contact (POC) - both internal external - associated to a specific account...in this case, Healthcare Facilities (HCF).
+* Quickly access and update Points of Contact (POCs)—both internal and external—associated with specific accounts, namely Healthcare Facilities (HCFs).
-* Ability to send a report (as an attachment) to the HCF's Points of Contact with automated email language based on the report type.
+* Send reports (as attachments) to HCF POCs with automated email content based on the type of report.
-* Ability to track reports that have already been sent
+* Track which reports have already been sent.

-In order to achieve these business requirements, this app was built with the following features:
+To meet these needs, the app includes the following features:

-POINTS OF CONTACT SCREEN
+**Points of Contact Screen**
-* Quickly review the different POCs associated to each HCF based on a category
+* View POCs associated with each HCF by category.
-* Instantly unassign POCs from accounts in bulk (useful when accounting for internal/external staffing changes or portfolio assignment restructuring).
+* Unassign POCs from accounts in bulk—useful for managing staffing changes or portfolio reassignments.

-MONTHLY REPORT DISTRIBUTION SCREEN
+**Monthly Report Distribution Screen**
-* Filtering capabilities of existing HCF accounts
+* Filter existing HCF accounts to locate target recipients.
-* Pre-populate email language based on user-defined inputs (ex: Account name, Report Type, Reporting Period, etc.)
+* Automatically generate email language using user-defined inputs (e.g., account name, report type, reporting period).
-* Filterable logging of reports for staff to know which reports have already been sent to specific HCFs.
+* Maintain a searchable log of sent reports to help staff track which HCFs have received them.

-*  Quality assurance measures incorporated:
+**Quality Assurance Features**
-    * Ability to review email language and make modifications either directly in app or by copy-paste from external text
+* Review and edit email content directly in the app or via copy-paste from external sources.
-    * Send Test Email to self to ensure the report email and attachments are correct
+* Send a test email to yourself to verify the content and attachment accuracy.
-    * Verification of email accuracy input required before being able to send offical report email
+* Require verification of email accuracy before the official report is sent.

-This two-screen PowerApp delivers substantial power to end-users to ensure QA in the reports being sent, proper tracking of report history, and maintaining accurate Points of Contact internally and externally.
+This two-screen PowerApp empowers end-users to ensure quality assurance in report distribution, maintain accurate contact information, and efficiently track communication history with both internal and external contacts.

 ---
 This Project Leveraged the Following Programs: